 All Methodist University in-person courses will be offered in classrooms configured to support physical distancing, with requirements for wearing face coverings and sanitizing surfaces such as desks, computers or other equipment.
 All of our teaching and public spaces on campus have been inventoried and measured for safe maximum capacity according to CDC guidelines for social distancing, with seating arranged according to those guidelines.

-Our goal is to provide an engaging semester of safe and interactive learning opportunities for our students in the classroom, with extensive instructional support materials and activities provided online in Canvas, our new learning management system (LMS).
-This hybrid-enriched approach (using both in-person and remote) to instruction is essential to our ability to address developments in the Covid-19 pandemic that may prevent all students and all faculty from being present for in-person classes.
+Our goal is to provide a semester of safe and interactive learning opportunities for our students in the classroom, with extensive instructional support materials and activities provided online in Canvas (our learning management system) This hybrid-enriched approach (using both in-person and remote) to instruction is essential to our ability to address developments in the Covid-19 pandemic that may prevent all students and all faculty from being present for in-person classes.
 When students or faculty are not able to attend class in person due to illness or isolation orders, they will be able to access courses and access course content remotely.

 Student Requests for Remote Instruction

 We understand that some students want to begin or continue their studies at Methodist University but will be unable to be on campus for the Spring semester.
 Students in this situation work should with their advisors and register for classes designated as remote or online in the main campus schedule.